PlasticDigits/ustr-cmm/PROPOSAL.md

 **Note**: Full oracle integration and asset valuation methodology will be detailed in Phase 2 specifications.

-**Note**: At launch, with 16.7M USTC collateral and 0 UST1 supply, CR = ∞ (infinite), placing the system in the BLUE tier from day one.
+**Note**: At launch, with the preregistration USTC collateral and 0 UST1 supply, CR = ∞ (infinite), placing the system in the BLUE tier from day one.

 ---